Pethidine

 What is pethidine used for?

-Pethidine is no longer commonly prescribed and its use is discouraged due to the high risk of dependence.
+Pethidine is no longer commonly prescribed, and its use is discouraged.
+This is because it has a higher risk of side effects than other opioids.

 Sometimes, pethidine is still used to help relieve labour pain during childbirth.
-In recent years, however, pethidine has been used less frequently in labour wards since morphine has been shown to give longer-lasting pain relief with fewer side effects.
+In recent years, pethidine has been used less often in labour wards, as morphine has been shown to give longer-lasting pain relief with fewer side effects.

 How does pethidine work?